Talmage-Hilton/Stat-386-Blog/_posts/2024-02-09-Ethics-of-AI.md

 ### The Connection to Data Science

 All of the dangers present in AI are especially important for data scientists to be aware of.
 Sometimes it is the data scientists themselves who use AI to create algorithms.
-Let's look at one example that university students may find intriguing.
+Let's look at one example of harmful feedback loops that university students may find intriguing.

 In 1983 US News created a ranking system for all universities in the country.
 While no harm was intended, many problems arose in the persuant years.
 Universities that received a high rating received more and more applications every year (it is obvious why students would want to go to a "prestigious" university).
 Not only was the quantity greater, so was the caliber of applicants.
 These universities could tighten their requirements, accept better students, and climb even higher in the rankings.